 Okay, the secret is out: I'm originally from Wisconsin, the dairy state.
 It's where you can go to the state fair and get one of the best darn giant cream puffs on the planet.
-I'm fortunate enough to have wonderful childhood memories of ending summer vacations with an adventure to the Wisconsin State Fair gawk over the cows; scream my head off on the exciting rides; visit with relatives at the family picnic--and finally, trace over to the pavilion and eat a cream puff.
+I'm fortunate enough to have wonderful childhood memories of ending summer vacations with an adventure to the Wisconsin State Fair.
+My cousins and I gawked over the cows; screamed our heads off riding the roller coaster; laughed and talked with other relatives at the family picnic--and finally, we’d trace over to the pavilion and eat cream puffs.

 The orginal serving size based on the other two recipes is 10 to 12.
 I came up with eight.